Supported Research Programs

 DICER1 Rare Tumor Research

-While advancements are being made for the most common childhood cancers, the same is not true for rare tumors.
-Pleuropulmonary blastoma (PPB) is a rare but aggressive lung tumor that occurs in very young children, usually children under age 7.
 In 1987, PTATC began supporting the International PPB Registry.
 In 2011, PTATC funding helped launch the opening of the International Ovarian and Testicular Stromal Tumor (OTST) Registry to study additional rare childhood tumors.
-Under the leadership of Dr. Kris Ann Schultz, Pine Tree Apple Tennis Classic Endowed Chair of Cancer and Blood Disorders, the registries seek to define optimal care for children with these rare diseases and develop more effective and less toxic therapies for children and adults throughout the world.
+Thanks to research funded by Pine Tree, the genetic link between these tumors and other cancers including kidney, thyroid and brain tumors has been found.
+This gene, called DICER1, is a critical regulator of cell growth.
+Thanks to this finding, we have expanded this research to include all DICER1 related tumors and have a new name, the International PPB/DICER1 Registry to reflect this expanding work.
+Under the leadership of Dr. Kris Ann Schultz, the Registries seek to define optimal care for children with these rare diseases and develop more effective and less toxic therapies for children and adults throughout the world.

 Preventing Cancer Treatment Side Effects